 2. Budget Planning and Financial Tracking

-Once a grant is obtained, grants managers create and monitor the budget to ensure that funds are handled appropriately.
+Once a grant is obtained, grant managers create and monitor the budget to ensure that funds are handled appropriately.
 They keep track of spending to verify that it is in accordance with the grant requirements and is not excessive.
-Proper financial tracking aids in producing accurate reports and ensuring that funds are spent efficiently for their intended goals.

 3. Ensuring Compliance with Grantor Regulations